Cranbury, New Jersey

-Cranbury is a township in Middlesex County, in the U.S. state of New Jersey.
-Located within the Raritan Valley region, Cranbury is roughly equidistant between New York City and Philadelphia in the heart of the state.
-As of the 2020 United States census, the township's population was 3,842, a decrease of 15 (−.4%) from the 2010 census count of 3,857, which in turn reflected an increase of 630 (+19.5%) from the 3,227 counted in the 2000 census.
+Cranbury is a township in southern Middlesex County, within the U.S. state of New Jersey.
+As of the 2020 United States census, the township's population was 3,842, a decrease of 15 (−0.4%) from the 2010 census count of 3,857, which in turn reflected an increase of 630 (+19.5%) from the 3,227 counted in the 2000 census.

-Cranbury, along with the municipalities of Bellmawr, Egg Harbor Township, Montclair, and Woodbridge Township, were among the original five municipalities (of 565 in the state) in New Jersey that had authorized dispensaries for the sale of medical cannabis in their municipality.
-However, on July 12, 2021, the township unanimously passed an ordinance banning all types of cannabis businesses from operating within the municipality.
+Located within the Raritan Valley region, Cranbury is roughly equidistant between New York City and Philadelphia, contributing to it being a regional historical, cultural, and commercial hub of Central New Jersey (the township is known for its logistics industry) and as an outer-ring commuter suburb of New York City within the New York metropolitan area.
+The municipal taxes generated by warehouse and industrial properties have helped to keep residential property taxes steady over time.